House GOP lays groundwork for Mayorkas impeachment as moderates balk - KESQ

 “Clearly, the management of the Southern border has been incompetent,” Rep. Dusty Johnson, a Republican of South Dakota, told CNN.
 “That is not the threshold in the Constitution for impeachment — it’s high crimes and misdemeanors. … I would want to think about the legal standard the Constitution has set out — and whether or not that’s been met.”

 If he loses more than four GOP votes on an impeachment resolution, the effort would fail in the House and could mark a huge embarrassment for the GOP leadership.
-Already, he has lost one vote — Rep. Tony Gonzales of Texas who said he’d oppose the effort — and several other members are far from convinced that charging Mayorkas with committing a high crime and misdemeanor is warranted, even if they believe he’s done a lackluster job in helping secure the southern border.
+Already, he has potentially lost one vote — Rep. Tony Gonzales of Texas who signaled he is opposed to the effort right now — and several other members who are far from convinced that charging Mayorkas with committing a high crime and misdemeanor is warranted, even if they believe he’s done a lackluster job in helping secure the southern border.

 “Has he been totally dishonest to people?
 Yes.
 Has he failed in his job miserably?
 Yes,” Rep. Mario Diaz-Balart, a Florida Republican, said of Mayorkas.
 “Are those grounds for impeachment?
 I don’t know.”

-Note: CORRECTION: This story has been updated to correctly identify Rep. Pat Fallon’s first name.